 The initial treatment goals for symptomatic neurocysticercosis are

-Corticosteroids (prednisone 60 mg po once/day or dexamethasone 6 mg po once/day) are used to reduce inflammation and increased intracranial pressure.
+Corticosteroids (prednisone up to 60 mg orally once/day or dexamethasone 12 to 24 mg orally once/day) are used to reduce inflammation and increased intracranial pressure.
+Recipients of prolonged corticosteroid therapy should be evaluated for concurrent latent tuberculosis and strongyloidiasis.

-Conventional anticonvulsants are given to patients who have seizures.
+Conventional antiseizure drugs are given to patients who have seizures.
 These drugs can be used prophylactically in patients at high risk of seizures, particularly those who have multiple degenerating lesions with associated inflammation.

 Neurosurgical intervention may be necessary for patients with increased intracranial pressure or intraventricular cysticerci.

 Anthelmintic treatment of neurocysticercosis is complicated, and consultation with an expert is recommended.
-Choice of treatment depends on the location, number, and size of cysticerci; stage of the disease; and clinical manifestations.
+Choice of treatment depends on the location, number, viability, and size of cysticerci; stage of the disease; and clinical manifestations.
+Prior to anthelmintic treatment, an ophthalmologic examination should be done to exclude the presence of ocular cysticerci.

-Not all patients respond to treatment, and not all patients must be treated (cysts may already be dead and calcified, or the inflammatory response to treatment may be worse than the disease).
+Not all patients respond to treatment, and not all patients must be treated (cysts may already be dead and calcified, or the potential inflammatory response to treatment may be worse than the disease, as in cysticercal encephalitis when patients have a large number of cysts and widespread brain inflammation).

-When anthelmintic treatment is used, albendazole 7.5 mg/kg po twice/day for 15 days appears to be more effective than the alternative, praziquantel 16.6 mg/kg po tid for 15 days, but some patients who have not responded to albendazole have responded to praziquantel.
-Albendazole given for ≥ 30 days has been used to treat extensive disease and cysts in the subarachnoid space (racemose cysticercosis), which are less responsive to anthelmintic drugs.
-Occasionally, albendazole and praziquantel are used together.
+When anthelmintic treatment is used, albendazole 7.5 mg/kg orally twice/day for 15 days appears to be more effective than the alternative, praziquantel 16.6 mg/kg orally 3 times a day for 15 days.
+The combination of albendazole plus praziquantel has been reported to result in a higher rate of radiographic resolution than albendazole alone in patients with more than 2 parenchymal cysts.
+Albendazole alone or in combination with praziquantel given for ≥ 30 days has been used to treat cysts in the subarachnoid space (racemose cysticercosis), which are less responsive to anthelmintic drugs.
+Patients receiving prolonged, high dose treatment with albendazole need to be monitored for bone marrow suppression and drug-related hepatitis.
+Neuroimaging is repeated at 6-month intervals until the findings have resolved.

-Either prednisone or dexamethasone is given concurrently with the anthelminthic to reduce the inflammation that occurs in response to dying cysts in the brain.
-Corticosteroids increase the CSF level of the active metabolite of albendazole but decrease the CSF level of praziquantel.
+Either prednisone or dexamethasone is started a few day before and continued during the course of anthelminthic administration to reduce the inflammation that occurs in response to dying cysts in the brain.
+Corticosteroids increase the cerebrospinal fluid (CSF) level of the active metabolite of albendazole but decrease the CSF level of praziquantel.
+Methotrexate has been used as a corticosteroid-sparing agent in patients requiring more than 2 weeks of anti-inflammatory therapy.

-Neither albendazole nor praziquantel should be used in patients with ocular or spinal cord cysticerci.
+Neither albendazole nor praziquantel should be used in patients with ocular or spinal cord cysticerci due to potential adverse effects of the inflammatory response elicited by dying cysts.

 Surgery may be necessary for obstructive hydrocephalus (due to intraventricular cysticerci including those in the 4th ventricle) or spinal or ocular cysticercosis.
 Intraventricular cysticerci are removed endoscopically when possible.
 Ventricular shunts may be needed to reduce increased intracranial pressure.

-Identifying and treating carriers of adult tapeworms is an important public health measure.
-In the US, transmission has occurred from people who were infected in endemic areas and return home.
+Identifying and treating carriers of adult T. solium is an important public health measure in preventing cysticercosis.
+In the US, transmission has occurred when people who were infected in endemic areas had adult T. solium in their intestines, then contaminated food with their stool.
+It is very important that food handlers from endemic areas be taught and adhere to good handwashing practices.

-When traveling to endemic areas with poor sanitation, people should be careful to avoid foods that might be contaminated by human feces.
+When traveling to endemic areas with poor sanitation, people should be careful to avoid foods that might be contaminated by human feces and avoid raw and inadequately cooked pork.

 Ingestion of T. solium cysts may cause intestinal infection; ingestion of eggs may result in tissue cysts (cysticercosis), which are particularly problematic when in the brain.